paulowe/gcp/gke workloads/gke_persistent_storage/volumes2.md

 ### A. Not good practice: Pod-level Volume definition of Persistent disk

-First a 100-GB (volume capacity) Compute Engine Persistent Disk is created using a gcloud command.
-Before this Persistent Disk can be used by any Pod, someone or some process must create it, and that person or process must have Compute Engine administration rights
+First a 100-GB (volume capacity) Compute Engine Persistent Disk **must be created** using a gcloud command. **Before this Persistent Disk can be used by any Pod, someone or some process must create it**, and that person or process must have Compute Engine administration rights

 ![image](https://user-images.githubusercontent.com/40435982/144950083-40998901-ef31-4c8b-a760-3284d307b3e8.png)